 This course can only be completed as part of your secondary school studies in years 10, 11 and 12.
 For secondary school students, please speak to your school’s VET coordinator or Careers Counsellor to apply for this course.
 If you are home schooling, please submit an enquiry online to learn how to apply for this course.

-Students must weigh less than 95kg to undertake horse riding practical activities due to availability of horses.
 Students must have the physical ability to be able to safely handle horses and complete tasks such as mucking out stables, moving equipment and tacking up horses.
 Ambulance cover and tetanus vaccination is also required when working with horses.
-Students must have basic horse riding and handling skills or be willing to undertake further instruction at their own cost outside of course time.
-A suitable laptop or tablet device is required as many written assessments will be completed in class.
+Students must have basic horse handling skills or be willing to undertake further instruction at their own cost outside of course time.
+A suitable laptop or tablet device is required for all classes as many written assessments will be completed in class.

 After successful completion, you may wish to further your studies in the equine industry.